-Specifying the polling interval for exporting CPU and memory usage information to the sFlow collector device(config) # sflow export system-info 30
+Specifying the polling interval for exporting CPU and memory usage information to the sFlow collector

 The polling interval defines how often sFlow data for a port is sent to the sFlow collector.
 With sFlow version 5, you can optionally set the polling interval used for exporting CPU and memory usage information.